chenrujun/spring-and-azure-product-samples/README.md

 # Samples

-# Samples Repositories Grouped by Azure Projects
+# Samples Repositories Grouped by Azure Products

 The following repositories are grouped by [Azure produces](https://azure.microsoft.com/en-us/services/).
 If you can't find required sample by Azure products, you can create an issue in current repository to ask for help.